113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ```
 {: codeblock}

-This command creates a public vlan located at datacenter `dal09` with 16 IP addresses and name is `myvlan`.
+This command creates a public VLAN that is located in datacenter `dal09` with 16 IP addresses and name is `myvlan`.

 ## ibmcloud sl vlan cancel
 {: #sl_vlan_cancel}